 While Dr. Gashparova strives to customize the way she takes care of her patients based on their unique needs, concerns, and goals, there’s one thing that works for absolutely everyone: prevention.
 Prevention helps you keep the dental cost low and the dental problems small.
 With a combination of at-home oral hygiene and routine visits to Advanced Dentistry of Alhambra, we will help you keep your teeth for a lifetime.
 Is it time for you or your child’s next checkup and cleaning?
-If so, contact us today.
+If so, contact us today to schedule your appointment for preventive dentistry in Alhambra, CA.

 Even if you consistently brush and floss, our team still recommends that you should get at least one checkup and cleaning every six months.
 Your tools at home simply aren’t able to clean every single surface of your mouth, which can allow plaque and tartar to gather and cause decay.
 Professional cleanings can easily remove these hard-to-reach substances, and an exam from Dr. Gashparova will find any potential problems nice and early so she can treat them right away.